vighneshiyer/research-notes/multi-level-sim/cache_functional_warmup.md

 - Each cache block is 64B, but the data array is organized as 32 banks of 512 addresses (9 address bits) x 8 bits data
     - Each access is 32B (256 bits) at a time
 - Writes to the data cache come from a port with 12 bit addresses and 64 bits of data
+- Here's the organization
+    - The banks can be grouped into four 64 data bits banks (group 8 byte-wise banks together)
+    - So now there is [Bank[3], Bank[2], Bank[1], Bank[0]], each Bank is 64-bits of data and has 512 addresses
+    - Each of these banks corresponds to a single way
+    - Within each way's bank, addresses 0-7 correspond to set 0, 8-15 to set 1, ..., 504-511 to set 63